 I sell my artwork and with the proceeds, I pay schools directly and make sure girls have a secure place for the year.
 I work with NEPHAK (The National Empowerment Network of people living with HIV in Kenya).

-Juliana Odindo and Maureen Murenga work directly with me to pay the school fees directly, she stands up for young people living with HIV in Kenya and fights discrimination in schools, click here to hear her story which I capture on film in 202 when she was just 19.
+Nancy Auma and Maureen Murenga work directly with me to pay the school fees directly, they stands up for young people living with HIV in Kenya and fights discrimination in schools, click here to hear Juliana's story which I capture on film in 2012 when she was just 19.

 See some of my previous artwork that has been sold to support this cause and how I get inspired.